playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 This is a guide for migrating from Play 2.6 to Play 2.7.
 If you need to migrate from an earlier version of Play then you must first follow the [[Play 2.6 Migration Guide|Migration26]].

+### `play.allowGlobalApplication` defaults to `false`

+`play.allowGlobalApplication = false` is set by default in Play 2.7.0.
+This means `Play.current` will throw an exception when called.
+You can set this to `true` to make `Play.current` and other deprecated static helpers work again, but be aware that this feature will be removed in future versions.

+In the future, if you still need to use static instances of application components, you can use [static injection](https://github.com/google/guice/wiki/Injections#static-injections) to inject them using Guice, or manually set static fields on startup in your application loader.
+These approaches should be forward compatible with future versions of Play, as long as you are careful never to run apps concurrently (e.g. in tests).

 ### Guice compatibility changes

-Guice was upgraded to version [4.2.0](https://github.com/google/guice/wiki/Guice42), which causes following breaking changes:
+Guice was upgraded to version [4.2.0](https://github.com/google/guice/wiki/Guice42), which causes the following breaking changes:

  - `play.test.TestBrowser.waitUntil` expects a `java.util.function.Function` instead of a `com.google.common.base.Function` now.
  - In Scala, when overriding the `configure()` method of `AbstractModule`, you need to prefix that method with the `override` identifier now (because it's non-abstract now).